WONDERKID Back on Sky

 Food for thought

-In 2018, Russia hosts the FIFA World Cup Finals.
+In 2018, Russia hosted the FIFA World Cup Finals.
 It is illegal in Russia to promote or engage in 'propaganda' relating to LGBT relationships.

 In 2022, Qatar hosts the FIFA World Cup Finals.
 Qatar is one of 10 countries in the world where being gay is illegal and punishable by death.